romeo3o7/fnd/README.md

-a helper package for dnf
+a helper package for dnf/

-\n
-compilation
-make
+compilation/
+make/

-fnd update:
+fnd update:/
-starts invoke_update() which updates and handels offline or local updating, removing orphans and package caches.
+starts invoke_update() which updates and handels offline or local updating, removing orphans and package caches. /

-fnd pacage:
+fnd pacage: /
-shows options for package analysis like metadata, the files a package installed or the packages it depends on.
+shows options for package analysis like metadata, the files a package installed or the packages it depends on./